UN assesses border management to cope with spike in Afghan returnees from Pakistan

 “With returns in 2017 on track to meet or even surpass the levels of

-last year, it is essential to have a comprehensive understanding of the current procedures at the border, and to look at how they can be improved,” Laurence Hart, Afghanistan Chief of Mission of the International Organization for Migration (IOM), said in a statement.
+last year, it is essential to have a comprehensive understanding of the current procedures at the border, and to look at how they can be improved,” Afghanistan Chief of Mission of the International Organization for Migration (IOM) Laurence Hart in a statement said.

 Over several visits to Torkham and Spin Boldak in April, the assessment